Understanding the Benefits of Anti-Wrinkle Brow Lifts

 Demystifying anti-wrinkle Brow Lifts: What Are They?

-In real terms, to achieve an anti-wrinkle brow lift it means we need to relax the frown muscles (between the eyebrows) and the muscles around the eyes because both of these muscle groups pull the eyebrows down when they contract.
-We need to leave the frontalis muscle – the main forehead muscle – at least partially intact, because we are relying on that muscle to pull the eyebrows up.
+In real terms, to achieve an anti-wrinkle brow lift, we need to relax the frown muscles (between the eyebrows) and the muscles around the eyes because both of these muscle groups pull the eyebrows down when they contract.
+We need to leave the frontalis muscle – the main forehead muscle – at least partially intact because we are relying on that muscle to pull the eyebrows up.

 The difference between an anti-wrinkle brow lift and a traditional brow lift